Shotts Bon Accord F.C.: History

 In 1995 Shotts were suspended from the Central Region of the SJFA for one season, after launching court action against the organisation.
 The club were re-admitted to its Second Division (the third tier) in the 1996–97 season.
 Remarkably they won each of the league's three divisions in consecutive seasons upon their readmission.

 Shotts have won the Scottish Junior Cup on two occasions, defeating Pumpherston Juniors 2–0 in 1958, and Auchinleck Talbot 2–1 in 2012.

+Shotts started a Grassroots Football Academy in October 2016 and has supported Grassroots Football massively for Both Male and Female..

+The Academy has 22 teams and 356 participants amongst them...

 The team have been managed since May 2018 by John McKeown.